Solaire/GLC/README.md

   - PgUp/PgDn between pages.
 - New command-line parameters:
   - Enter a game name on the command-line to search (quotations marks not required for last parameter)
-  -  /<#>  : e.g., "/2"; if there were multiple results in the prior search, run the game with a specified number;
+  -  /<#>  : e.g., "/2"; if there were multiple results in the prior search in command-line mode, run the game with a specified number;
   -  /1    : Replay the previously launched game;
   -  /S    : Rescan your games;
   -  /C    : Toggle command-line only mode;